 You’re going to need to hire in help to keep up with demand and the workload, and that’s when you suddenly become a boss as well as a business owner.

+Being a boss is no easy task, you’re entrusting portions of your business to relative strangers that you find.
 Besides all the headaches associated with making sure that your employees are qualified, are completing tasks in a timely fashion, and managing them, you need to make sure you never forget several basic rights that employees have.

 These are extremely important and failure to provide the rights we discuss in today’s article can result in woes that are legally problematic.
-Remember, your employees are people too and they have rights just like you.

-1. A Safe Workplace Environment
+1. A Safe Workplace Environment.

+Your employees have the right to work in an environment that is as safe as it can possibly be.
+Employees should not be exposed to dangers that would not be expected of the working environment.
+For instance, you can’t expect someone to work in a building that’s falling apart and is a hazard.
+The workplace should be clean and account for as much hazard inherent to the job as possible.
 If you own a factory with lots of heavy and dangerous machinery, the working environment should be made as safe as possible through correct training, maintenance of the equipment, and safety procedures in place to protect your employees.

-2. No Discrimination or Harassment
+2. No Discrimination or Harassment.

 This right ties in with the previous right of creating a safe workplace environment.
 Beyond physical safety, you are not allowed to discriminate nor harass your employees simply because they work for you.